 The Sheridan Center offers a number of certificate programs on a rotating basis, in which participants develop and reflect on their teaching practice and prepare for professional careers.
-As the programs are currently undergoing reevaluation and revisions, we recommend that you check the Sheridan website for more information (http://brown.edu/sheridan/teaching-certificates.)The Sheridan offers four year-long programs, which will be recorded for credit on your graduate school transcript.
+As the programs are currently undergoing reevaluation and revisions, we recommend that you check the Sheridan website for more information

+(http://brown.edu/sheridan/teaching-certificates.).
 As of August 2016, the certificates are recorded on graduate school transcripts, and four of them (certificates I-IV) are potentially relevant to graduate students in the department.
-Completion of Certificate I (offering a groundwork on Reflective Teaching) is required in order to take part in further Certificates II, III, and IV, but these certificates may be earned in any order.
-Certificate II guides participants through the design of their own course and may be especially useful for students interested in proposing a course (in or out of the department) or for those interested in creating sample syllabi for their teaching portfolio.
-Certificate III in Professional Development is especially most relevant for students in their fourth and fifth years entering the academic job market, as it helps you craft your job market documents.
+Completion of Certificate I (offering groundwork on Reflective Teaching) is required in order to take part in further Certificates II, III, and IV, but these may be earned in any order.
+Certificate II guides participants through the design of their own course and may be useful for students interested in proposing a course (in or out of the department) or interested in creating sample syllabi for their teaching portfolio.
+Certificate III in Professional Development is most relevant for students in their fourth and fifth years entering the academic job market, as it helps you craft your job market documents.
 Certificate IV is the Teaching Consultant Program in which participants receive training and part-time employment as consultants and observers.
 This work is paid by the hour; in the past, however, the Sheridan has struggled with paying students on an International student visa for legal reasons.
 Please consult with them if this is relevant to your case.
 Teaching Consultants can also gain experience as Certificate I discussion leaders.